 - Non-profit organizations aim to provide certain (socially important) services.
 The activities they perform are directly related to that objective.
-Switching to other activities for financial and economic reasons is out of the question.
-For a company, switching to another activity if that promises higher profits is not a problem. - Non-profit organizations cannot normally survive by conducting business market transactions and are - unlike companies - not economically independent.
+Switching to other activities for financial and economic reasons is not allowed.
+It is not a problem for companies to switch to other activities if that promises higher profits. - Non-profit organizations cannot normally survive by conducting business market transactions and are - unlike companies - not economically independent.
 They depend on contributions, grants, donations, inheritances and the like. - Assessing effectiveness is much more difficult with non-profit organizations than with companies.
 In the latter case, the profit figure indicates the degree to which both efficient and effective production has taken place.
 Such a profit figure cannot be used in the non-profit sector.

-4 Business Activities
+5 Business Activities